 Because the cancer was caught very early—Campisi was Stage 1—her prognosis is excellent.
-She had a lumpectomy, or surgery to remove the cancer.
-“Doctors told me they got it all,” she said.
+She had a lumpectomy, or surgery to remove cancer.
+"Doctors told me they got it all," she said.
 An Oncotype DX test helped physicians predict whether her breast cancer would return; her chances of reoccurrence turned out to be minimal.
 The test also helped her and her doctors choose which treatment would be best.
 She learned she can safely avoid chemotherapy and just undergo radiation therapy.

 She expects to be tired from the treatments but is relieved.
 As CEO of DataFlo Consulting, Campisi has a full schedule.
 She's married and has two sons in their 20s, with the oldest just back from military service in Afghanistan.
 She's thrilled with the early detection and glad she opted for the 3-D mammogram.

 "It's scary to think of what it could have been," she said.

 Patients who should consider 3-D mammography are those who are at high risk due to previous cancer, currently have a lump, "dense" breast tissue or a family history of cancer.